Make them last

 Tip #3- No bleach It's just not needed!
 Same goes for fabric softener.
 Regular or eco-friendly laundry detergent is all they need.
-If you'd like you can also add some white vinegar to the rinse cycle to act as a natural fabric softener.
+You can also wool dryer balls to help shorten drying time and help "re-fluff" your pads.
 Regular fabric softener is a big no-no when it comes to cloth pads as it coats the fabric and they will lose their absorbency.
 Vinegar does not work the same way and is cloth pad safe.

 Tip #4- No soaking your pads!
 Some people believe that the best way to handle used pads is to toss them in a pail of water until washing time.
 Even changing the water daily is not enough.
 Cloth pads do best when they sit dry, even if it is dirty/dry.
 The faster they can dry the better.
 Pads left soaking in water for more than a day will smell and can grow mold.
 We hear all too often from people who soaked their pads but forgot to change the water one day and now all of their pads have a smell that won't wash out.
 Soaking is not necessary and your pads will come clean without it.
 Just don't do it.
 Instead, keep a wet bag in your bathroom to toss used pads in and then when it is washing time dump them out into the washer.